 The number of buyers issuing RFPs has increased, but most sellers haven’t developed a proven strategy to win.
 Most sales forces responding to RFPs offer ‘generic’ responses and fail to respond to crucial sections of the RFP.
 This is where a savvy sales force can differentiate from the “also rans.”
-As a deeper resource, download our workbook, How to Make Your Number in 2017.
-Turn to the Sales Strategy section and start by reviewing “Is My Sales Strategy a Problem?” on page 260 of the PDF workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Stop throwing your hat into every ring, be more selective in the RFPs you go after.
 Play to win in fewer RFPs.
 Download the RFP Checklist to help you quickly determine whether to opt-in or opt out.